-As previously described at Note #3 New Accounting Pronouncements, the implementation of GASB Statement No. 68 was required and was implemented by Tri-City as of July 1, 2014.
+The implementation of GASB Statement No. 68 was required and was implemented by Tri-City as of July 1, 2014.
 Among other requirements, this statement required the recognition of Tri-City's proportionate share of the Plans' Net Pension Liability on the Statement of Net Position.
-As such, Tri-City has recognized a noncurrent liability as Net Pension Liability, in the amount of \$2,460,332 on the Statement of Net Position.
-In addition, the implementation of this statement requires the disclosure of specific information relating to the actuarial valuation and the related plans which are disclosed below.
+As such, Tri-City has recognized a noncurrent liability as Net Pension Liability, in the amount of \$2,535,970 and \$2,460,332 in Fiscal Year 2016 and 2015 respectively on the Statements of Net Position.
+In addition, the implementation of this statement required the disclosure of specific information relating to the actuarial valuation and the related plans which are disclosed below.

 Plan Description - Employees of Tri-City participate in the California Public Employees Retirement System (PERS), a cost sharing multiple employer defined benefit pension plan.
 PERS provides retirement, disability benefits, and death benefits to plan members and beneficiaries.
 PERS acts as a common investment and administrative agent for participating public entities within the State of California.
-Tri-City's plans consist of both the Miscellaneous Classic Pool and the PEPRA Miscellaneous Pool.
+Tri-City's plans consist of both the Classic Tier and the PEPRA Tier within the Cost Sharing Plan's Miscellaneous Risk Pool.
 On January 1, 2013, the Public Employees' Pension Reform Act of 2013 (PEPRA) took effect.
-The establishment of the PEPA pool created new retirement formulas for newly hired members.
+The establishment of the PEPRA Tier created new retirement formulas for newly hired members.
 All qualified permanent and probationary employees are eligible to participate in PERS.
-Benefit provisions under the Plans are established by State statute and Tri-City resolution.
+Benefit provisions under the Tiers are established by State statute and Tri-City resolution.